adhocteam/styleguide/pages/writing.md

 - Aspirational

-While this voice should remain consistent, the tone of each piece of content should be adjusted to meet the needs of the audience and purpose of the content.
+While this voice should remain consistent, you should adjust the tone of each piece of content to meet the needs of the audience and purpose of the content.
 Read the 18F Content Guide for a [brief explanation of the difference between voice and tone](https://content-guide.18f.gov/voice-and-tone/).
 In addition, we value an authentic voice for content from individual team members, such as blog posts and conference talks.
 Ad Hoc editors and content strategists will work with you to strike a balance between following this guide and maintaining your voice for pieces of content with your name on them.

 ### Inclusive language and accessible style